Paraguay expedition: Disinformation

 It is a remarkable fact in our history, that its entire expenses were defrayed out of the ordinary appropriations for the naval service.
-Not a dollar was appropriated by Congress for this purpose, unless we may except the sum of $289,000 for the purchase of seven small steamers of light draft, worth more than their cost, and which were afterwards usefully employed in the ordinary naval service.The Republican Congressional Committee riposted that "The expense of the naval service of Mr. Buchanan's past two years is almost twenty-seven millions, doubling that of Mr. Madison's naval expenses during the war with Great Britain, when the glory of our flag of stars illuminated the ocean".
+Not a dollar was appropriated by Congress for this purpose, unless we may except the sum of $289,000 for the purchase of seven small steamers of light draft, worth more than their cost, and which were afterwards usefully employed in the ordinary naval service.That naval officers reported them unfit for purpose was not mentioned.
+The Republican Congressional Committee riposted that "The expense of the naval service of Mr. Buchanan's past two years is almost twenty-seven millions, doubling that of Mr. Madison's naval expenses during the war with Great Britain, when the glory of our flag of stars illuminated the ocean".

 Some elements of the disinformation of the time innocently got into mainstream works, even surviving to the present day.

 The fate of José Berges

 The ultimate fate of José Berges, Paraguay's arbitrator and briber of Sam Ward, was not a happy one.
-In the War of Paraguay against the Triple Alliance (1865-70) the country was governed by López's son, Francisco Solano.
+In the War of Paraguay against the Triple Alliance (1864–70) the country was governed by López's son, Francisco Solano.
 When the war was going badly for Paraguay, José Berges, like many other prominent Paraguayans, was accused of treason.
-They were arrested, brought to the town of San Fernando, severely tortured (Berges was "reduced to groveling idiocy"), forced to confess to a conspiracy that probably never existed, and shot.
+They were arrested, brought to the town of San Fernando, severely tortured (Berges was "reduced to groveling idiocy"), forced to confess to a conspiracy that probably never existed, and shot; this event was called the San Fernando massacre.

 Persistence

 Buchanan refused to accept the arbitrators' award, arguing that they had no power to award no damages at all.
-In 1861 President Lincoln sent Charles Ames Washburn to Asunción to revive the claim, but the Paraguayan government declined to reopen it.
-Paraguay was ruined in the War of the Triple Alliance (1864-1870) and its archives were dispersed.
+In 1861, President Lincoln sent Charles Ames Washburn to Asunción to revive the claim, but the Paraguayan government declined to reopen it.
+Paraguay was ruined in the War of the Triple Alliance (1864–1870) and its archives were dispersed.
 Still Hopkins did not give up.
-In 1885 the U.S. government revived the claim.
-In 1887 (when corruption in Paraguayan politics "was taken for granted") a minister signed a document agreeing to settle the claim for $90,000 in gold "with the previous consent and complete approval of Mr Edward A. Hopkins".
+In 1885, the U.S. government revived the claim.
+In 1887 (when corruption in Paraguayan politics "was taken for granted"), a minister signed a document agreeing to settle the claim for $90,000 in gold "with the previous consent and complete approval of Mr Edward A. Hopkins".
 Although ratified by one house of the Paraguayan legislature, it failed to pass the other.

+The treaty of friendship, commerce, and navigation between Paraguay and the United States was still in force as of January 1, 1948.